 You can find it at Amazon for about $100; Blue Yeti Pro is about $189.

 People that have used the Yeti Pro said that the Pro Version is definitely a step up from the Yeti regular version.
 The Yeti Pro features a 24-bit audio interface that delivers better recording, and it supports an XLR connector for your mixer or any other device that supports XLR connections.
 Here is a link to find out more about the differences between the Yeti and the Yeti Pro.
-The Yeti was also picked by The Wirecutter as the best USB microphone.
+The Wirecutter also picked the Yeti as the best USB microphone.

 Blue Snowball was recognized as the first professional USB microphone in the world.
-It’s been very popular among podcasters, as at-home professional audio, and very loved for the public that still relevant as a favorite microphone for good quality audio recording.
-It’s Primary use for voice work, like podcasting and voice-overs, and it has been also used for professional voice-overs as well.
+It’s been trendy among podcasters, as at-home professional audio, and very loved for the public that still relevant as a favorite microphone for good quality audio recording.
+It’s Primary use for voice work, like podcasting and voice-overs, and it has also been used for professional voice-overs.
 This microphone is very inexpensive and affordable.
 The Blue Snowball is a USB condenser microphone and a plug-and-play microphone that works without any special drivers.
 It supports both omnidirectional and cardioid pickup patterns, so it can be used for one person or to pick up the audio from a room with a few people.

 You can find it at Amazon for about $50.

 The Snowball is one of the best desktop microphones under $100, as long as you know what you’re doing with it.
 Some people will want to spend $30-40 dollars more to get the Yeti microphone, but if you don’t need the extra features, the Snowball delivers good quality and is simple to use.
-It also works very well with the iPad, you will need an Apple Lightning to USB Camera Adapter Cable and will be great for any audio recording or video chatting.
+It also works very well with the iPad; you will need an Apple Lightning to USB Camera Adapter Cable and will be great for audio recording or video chatting.